anzax/dockashell/docs/logging/06-IMPLEMENTATION_GUIDE.md

    for a single project.
 Each recorder manages its own session identifier and exposes helper methods like `execution()` and `observation()`.
 3. **Update `Logger`** – retain its public methods but internally call the new components.
-During Phase&nbsp;1 the original per project log files are kept and the new trace files receive the same information.
+Legacy per‑project log files were removed in Phase&nbsp;3 so only structured trace files are written.
 4. **Use the facade** – other modules continue to instantiate `Logger` as before.
 No external API changes are required.